projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

    state, execution control, entry control and exit control.
 It's the last configuration before vCPU runs.

 -  **vCPU thread:** vCPU kicks out to run.
-For "Primary CPU" it will start running into kernel image which SW Load is configured; for "Non-Primary CPU" it will wait for INIT-SIPI-SIPI IPI sequence trigger from its "Primary CPU".
+For vBSP of vCPUs, it will start running into kernel image which SW Load is configured; for any vAP of vCPUs, it will wait for INIT-SIPI-SIPI IPI sequence trigger from its vBSP.

 .. figure:: images/hld-image104.png
    :align: center